apple patient

 Cyber security researchers today revealed a new hardware vulnerability in widely used Broadcom and Cypress Wi-Fi chips, affecting over a billion devices including smartphones, tablets, laptops, routers and more.

-The security vulnerability, known as "Kr00k" and identified by the identifier CVE-2019-15126, allows attackers to decrypt secure data traffic.
-The cybercriminal does not even have to be on the same network as his victim - explain security researchers from ESET.
-"Kr00k" makes it possible to attack devices that use the WPA2-Personal or WPA2-Enterprise protocols with AES-CCMP encryption.
-This is how a ESET-Researcher:
+The vulnerability, known as "Kr00k" and identified by the identifier CVE-2019-15126, allows attackers to decrypt secure traffic.
+Cybercriminals don't even need to be on the same network as their victims, explain security researchers at ESET.
+"Kr00k" actually allows attackers to attack devices that use the WPA2-Personal or WPA2-Enterprise protocols with AES-CCMP encryption.
+A ESET-Researcher:

 Our tests confirmed that some client devices from Amazon (Echo, Kindle), Apple (iPhone, iPad, MacBook), Google (Nexus), Samsung (Galaxy), Raspberry (Pi 3), Xiaomi (RedMi), as well as some access points from Asus and Huawei are vulnerable to Kr00k.